 Happy April, friends, and welcome to spring!
 I’m excited to begin a new month and a fresh start, as March ended on a heavy note for my family and me.
-Keeping up with the blog was more of a challenge in March, but I’m looking forward to bringing you some fun new content and sharing some happier adventures with all of you.
+Keeping up with the blog and happiness project was more of a challenge.
+I’m looking forward to bringing you new content and sharing happier adventures with all of you.

 - Write down the happiest moment of my day.